Ev-ZHelak/auto_program_limiter/README.md

-# Simple Time-Limited Program Launcher
+# Simple program time limit

 This script allows you to set time limits for the execution of specific programs.